THE ROAD TO BLOGGING

 Note for the new WordPress users : It’s Pages -> Add New.

-About : About your blog, or photography business.
+About : A page about your blog, yourself, or photography business.

-Contact : Your contact information, phone, email or maybe messaging through a Facebook page.
+Contact : Your contact information, phone, email or the ways people can reach you.

 Disclosure : If your blog is going to contain ads or affiliate links, it is best to create a disclosure page to state that you are making money from commissions and stuff.
 It is required by law in a few countries.
 Better to be on the safe of the law than sorry.